Are you tired of wasting time and money on the latest method for how to grow your hair fast only to get disappointed?

 Some oils are good to apply to the scalp to stimulate hair growth, and others are good for applying to hair to improve it’s strength and condition.
 Here are some of the best oils and how to use them…

-- coconut oil has the highest penetration rate into the hair shaft making it the best all around oil treatment.
+- coconut oil (virgin or unrefined) has the highest penetration rate into the hair shaft making it the best all around oil treatment.

 - Second in penetration rate (and our personal favorite) is olive oil.
 It penetrates our hair the best and makes it shiny without being greasy.
-Even if we run out of conditioner, we just put some on 30 minutes before we shower and we can’t tell the difference.
+Even if we run out of conditioner, we can’t tell the difference if we pre-treat our hair with olive oil.
 It doesn’t seem to matter what brand of olive oil we use either.

 - Third would be castor oil which has been known to also speed up hair growth in mostly curly and ethnic hair